squirtleDevs/scaffold-eth/README.md

 Example;

-Assuming 5 ETH and 5 BAL reserve
-You decide to swap your 2 ETH for some token
+Assuming the DEX has 5 ETH and 5 BAL in it's reserve and you decide to swap your 2 ETH for some token.

 using:
   Price to determine $